ZakharTeshukov/GlobalDebateSociety/README.md

 3. Refactor page code to import and call this new module, deleting the old two scripts.
 4. Update HTML templates to load **one** bundle (after we have a build pipeline in Prompt #3).
 5. Verify that:
-   • Hamburger button toggles correctly.
+   • Hamburger button toggles correctly and are centered verticaly correctely.
    • Overlay works.
    • Escape key and link-click close behave as before.